sethierophant/longboard/README.md

 - Nightly Rust (rustc and cargo)
 - GNU Make
 - GNU M4
-- PostgresQL (libpq)
+- PostgreSQL (libpq)

 You should also install whatever your distribution's `build-essential` or `base-devel` package is if you're building from source.

-Run Dependencies:
+Runtime Dependencies:

 - PostgreSQL
 - FFmpeg (for video thumbnails)